 What is Viennese coffee?

 Before we dive into where to try Viennese coffee in Vienna, let’s look at what Viennese coffee actually is.
 Essentially, it’s strong black coffee topped with whipped cream and served in a glass instead of a mug.
-Although this local specialty is served throughout town, true Viennese coffee houses serve a long list of coffee drinks including:
+Although this local speciality is served throughout the town, true Viennese coffee houses serve a long list of coffee drinks including: